 Adidas – The German sportswear company has a headquarters office in south-east Amsterdam (Atlas building), close to Amsterdam Bijlmer-ArenA station.
 With an open international climate made up of nearly 50 nationalities, jobs on offer are mainly in digital, marketing, finance and supply chain.

 Booking.com BV – The online travel reservations company has its global headquarters in Amsterdam.
-It has a large office in the Piet Hein buildings complex on the IJ waterfront near central station and employs a diverse workforce.
+It has a large office in the Piet Hein buildings complex on the IJ waterfront near central station and has over 10 other office locations around the city.
+It employs a diverse workforce of 4,000 in Amsterdam.

-Tesla Motors – The American electric car company headed by Elon Musk has an ever growing presence in the Netherlands.
+Tesla Motors – The American electric car company headed by Elon Musk has a significant presence in the Netherlands.
 It has its European operational headquarters office in south-east Amsterdam and a final assembly unit and European distribution centre located in Tilburg (in the south of the country).

 Panasonic Europe – The Japanese consumer electronics company transferred its European headquarters from London to Amsterdam in late 2018.
 The office is located at the World Trade Center in Amsterdam Zuid.